Skip to Content

 Our investment targets

-We aim to achieve net zero across our full investment portfolio by 2050 and have set ourselves interim targets for 2025 and 2030 to ensure we are on track.
-We already have firm plans in place to reduce the emissions of more than £65 billion of assets.
+We aim to achieve net zero across our investment portfolio by 2050 and have set ourselves interim targets for 2025 and 2030.

-And over the course of 2024-25, we are looking to introduce strategies to reduce emissions across the remaining parts of our £160 billion investments in stock exchange listed shares and credit portfolios.
+And we are now looking to introduce strategies to reduce emissions across the remaining parts of our £160 billion equity and credit portfolios.

 Influencing behaviour